|12 Months Full-time

-- FE6122 Applied Food Industry Centred Research Project (20 credits)
+- FE6127 Applied Food Industry-Centred Research Project (30 credits)

-The MSc in Food Business and Innovation is a full-time 12 month programme.
-In first part, you will need to be available to attend classes and seminars from Monday to Friday (inclusive).
-During the programme, you will complete a full-time Food Industry Centred Research Project under the guidance of an academic and industry mentor.
+The MSc in Food Business and Innovation is a full-time 12-month programme.
+In the first part, you will attend classes and seminars from Monday to Friday (inclusive).
+During the programme, you will complete a Food Industry Centred Research Project under the guidance of an academic and industry mentor.

-You will be assessed by examinations, continuous assessment and a Food Industry Centred Research Project report.
+Assessment: You will be assessed by examinations, continuous assessment and the Food Industry Centred Research Project report.